 Passivhaus: the route to zero carbon?

-Recent reports have forecast that we now only have a few years left to reduce emissions enough to avoid a catastrophic rise in global temperatures.
-Significantly reducing the emissions of our buildings is vital if the UK is to make a meaningful contribution and would lead by example when many countries are also struggling to understand how to reduce emissions sufficiently.
-Many cities and regions are moving towards a Zero Carbon goal for new housing to achieve genuine emissions reductions.
+Recent reports have forecast that we only have a few years left to reduce emissions enough to avoid a catastrophic rise in global temperatures.
+Significantly reducing the emissions of our buildings is vital if the UK is to make a meaningful contribution and would lead by example when many countries are struggling to understand how to reduce emissions sufficiently.

 Getting to Net Zero: On-demand tutorial series